AdrianHu99/NOTES/Java/javaNOTE.md

       Equals() by default works the same way as '==', which compares the memory address of two objects.
       If we override equals(), we need to make sure that if equals() returns true for two objects, the hashCode() will return the same value from these two objects.
       If we change override() of that object, we need to make sure that equals() perform the way we want.

+      .equals(...) will only compare what it is written to compare, no more, no less.
+      If a class does not override the equals method, then it defaults to the equals(Object o) method of the closest parent class that has overridden this method.
+      If no parent classes have provided an override, then it defaults to the method from the ultimate parent class, Object, and so you're left with the Object#equals(Object o) method.
+Per the Object API this is the same as ==; that is, it returns true if and only if both variables refer to the same object, if their references are one and the same.
+Thus you will be testing for object equality and not functional equality.
+      Always remember to override hashCode if you override equals so as not to "break the contract".
+As per the API, the result returned from the hashCode() method for two objects must be the same if their equals methods show that they are equivalent.
+The converse is not necessarily true.